r0qs/beezim/README.md

 ```

 ### With the Search Engine and Search DApp Tool

+*Before start, make sure you have docker and [docker-compose](https://github.com/docker/compose#where-to-get-docker-compose) installed in your system.*

 Our search DApp depends on [Zim Xapian Searchindex](https://github.com/r0qs/zxs), a WebAssembly library
 and javascript search tool that can read the search indexes extracted from ZIM files.